- From the Second Master 29 January

 What can parents do to support their child while they are away from School?

-If Bryanston is closed next term, the School will operate as close to the normal timetable of lessons as possible, even if that means virtually, through Microsoft Teams.
+The School will operate as close to the normal timetable of lessons as possible through Microsoft Teams.
 It is important that pupils attend these lessons, so please support your child in following the timings of our school day.
 We accept that this may be a challenge for pupils in different time zones.
 By following the normal timetable, your child will have a good amount of variation built into their online learning, which, as we have learnt from experiences elsewhere in the world, is important to maintain engagement and to prevent boredom while learning in physical isolation.

 We ask that pupils conduct their online learning in a reception room (not in a bedroom), that they are dressed in a business-like fashion and that they utilise the “blur my background” facility on Teams should they be in a video meeting.
 Other expectations include being on time for lessons, listening to the teacher and other pupils, and engaging with their learning in a mature and constructive way.